a-lakh/Paint.io/README.md

 Acknowledgements
 ================
-We thank Prof. Charles Delledalle and Inderjot Saggu for their guidance and support.
+We thank Prof. Charles Deledalle and Inderjot Saggu for their guidance and support.